arunumd/PIDController/readme.md

 Need a block diagram showing the basic design of the system (A PID controller block in a control loop)

+Change the name of the 'computeGain()' to 'computeControllerOutput()' to be logically correct

 ## Overview